FAQ

 The majority of diamonds in our preowned inventory are natural, as lab-grown diamonds have only become widespread in recent years.
 Where we are able to confirm origin — through grading reports or testing — this is stated clearly in the listing.
 If origin is not confirmed, we say so.
 We will never misrepresent a stone's origin.

 It depends on the stone.
 For small accent diamonds or common semi-precious stones, the metal value is typically the dominant factor.
 For larger or higher-quality diamonds, rubies, sapphires, and emeralds, the stone value can equal or exceed the metal value.
-Each listing breaks down how the price is composed so you can see exactly what you are paying for.

 Shipping & returns